Stomiidae: Behavior

 Dragonfish are a type of teleost fish that inhabit the deep sea and use bioluminescence to detect prey and communicate with potential mates.
 They possess far-red emitting photophores and rhodopsins that are sensitive to long-wave emissions greater than 650 nm, and have adapted to the unique light conditions of the deep-sea environment.
+Their blue-green light travel the farthest through the ocean's waters due to their wavelengths.
+Deep-sea dragonfish wave their barbels back and forth and produces flashing lights on and off to attract prey and potential mates.
+Many of the species they prey upon also produce light themselves, which is why they have evolved to have black stomach walls to keep the lights concealed while digesting their meal in order to stay hidden from their predators.

 Reproductive behavior

 Egg-laying, which predominantly occurs in October, is preceded by a distinctive whirling behavior driven by the male prodding the side of the female's abdomen.
 Additionally, dragonfish possess a unique adaptation of being able to see using chlorophyll in their eyes, which may allow them to detect the weak bioluminescence of their prey and navigate their dark habitats more effectively.
 This research sheds light on the reproductive behavior and early life stages of the naked dragonfish and contributes to our understanding of the ecology and behavior of dragonfish species.

-Evolution and adaptations of the visual system

-One study focuses on the stomiid family, which includes loosejaws and dragonfishes, analyzing the genetic makeup of the visual pigments in these fish and how they have adapted to the unique light conditions of the deep-sea environment.
-The research helps us understand how dragonfish behavior and vision have evolved to allow them to thrive in the deep sea.
-Dragonfish use far-red emitting photophores and rhodopsins to detect prey and navigate their habitats.
-Additionally, dragonfish use chlorophyll in their eyes to detect the weak bioluminescence of their prey, which is an unusual adaptation for a vertebrate.